 How to Use AI Coding Agents Effectively

 Many people use coding agents for a bit, get frustrated, and conclude “they’re not good.”
 That’s like picking up a guitar, fumbling through a few chords, and concluding “guitars just don’t work.”
-What you’re actually building is judgement about AI itself: when to delegate, when to collaborate, and when to do the work yourself.
+What you’re actually building is judgment about AI itself: when to delegate, when to collaborate, and when to do the work yourself.
 The people getting the most out of agents today aren’t using better tools.
 They built the skill to use them well.

 Planning